-The purpose of the cost benefit analysis that underpins the RIT-D assessment is to determine whether there is a cost effective option to mitigate the supply and non-supply risks (the aggregate 'risk-cost').
-In order to be cost effective, the reduction in the aggregate risk-cost that an option is expected to provide must exceed the cost of implementing that option.
+The purpose of the cost benefit analysis that underpins the RIT-D assessment is to determine whether there is a cost-effective option to mitigate the supply and non-supply risks (the aggregate 'risk-cost').
+To be cost-effective, the reduction in the aggregate risk-cost that an option is expected to provide must exceed the cost of implementing that option.
 The preferred option provides greatest expected net benefit, expressed in present value terms.

-• In the absence of remedial action,
+In the absence of remedial action,